20 BEST Things To Do In Kefalonia, Greece

 Skala Beach

-Skala is one of the longest sandy beaches located on the southern end of the island.
+Skala is one of the longest sandy beaches on the island’s southern end.
 It’s known for having clear blue waters out in front and dense green hills behind.
-Snorkeling here is a favorite pastime and there’s plenty of fish to find.
+Snorkeling here is a favorite pastime, and there are plenty of fish to find.

 Many also head out on the open waters to explore hidden ocean caves on a boat tour from this shore.
 It’s full of beach bars and amazing eateries, so it’s easy to spend a whole day here.